tkurzydym/blog/src/blog/2020/december/13-setting-up-gatsby.md

 The process is described thoroughly in tutorials and documentations on their website.

 Therefore, anyone that wants to try out setting up a gatsby website, shouldn't encounter too big issues while following the official gatsby [tutorials](https://www.gatsbyjs.com/tutorial/).
 Even if you're new to setting up websites.
 Though basic knowledge of HTML, CSS, and JavaScript is obviously required.
-Knowledge in [ReactJS](https://reactjs.org) definetely helps.
+Knowledge in [ReactJS](https://reactjs.org) definitely helps.
 If you're not familiar with ReactJS, it can be a good idea to check that out first.

 Since I already knew TypeScript it was a no-brainer to me to transpose all the javascript files to typescript files.
 Keep in mind, that it is not supported to change the gatsby configuration files to typescript files.